11 tips to follow for the perfect Linkedin profile picture in 2019

-Linkedin is a portal for professional and is an online business network.
-This makes it different to purely social sites, such as Facebook or Instagram.
+Linkedin is a portal for professionals and is an online business network.
+This makes it different from purely social sites, such as Facebook or Instagram.
 Your Linkedin profile is your digital identity; that tiny square image is your first impression and might determine whether or not you are chosen by employers.

 14 times more visits & 36 times more chances to receive a message with a professional headshot

 Linkedin profiles with professional headshots receive roughly 14 times more profile views and are 36 times more likely to receive a message on Linkedin.
 It’s important to look professional, hard-working and approachable.

 Striking the balance between a social site and a professional recruitment platform can be difficult, so we’ve put together some tips on how to take a Linkedin profile picture that is guaranteed to attract attention (in all the right ways!).
-For more examples, you can also check out the similar article on the Think Bespoke blog on LinkedIn content.
+For more examples, you can also check out a similar article on the Think Bespoke blog on LinkedIn content.

 1. Look approachable